 TikTok may have convinced you that universal life insurance is a good investment strategy and a “cheat code” for the wealthy, but this isn’t always the case.

 The problem is that these policies are often confusing to buy and own.

-There are many ways you can customize them, but you also need to monitor them closely to make sure the investments are performing and adjust them as needed.
+Universal life insurance is easy to customize.
+But you need to monitor your policy closely to make sure the investments are performing and make adjustments as needed.

-If the investments continue to underperform, your premiums could go up and you may not be able to afford your policy, meaning it would expire.
+Your premiums could go up if the investments continue to underperform.
+That could mean you might not be able to afford your policy and it would expire.

-In fact, almost 88% of universal life policies never pay out.
-This is because people let their policies lapse, often because they can’t afford the premiums.
+In fact, almost 88% of universal life policies never pay out because people let their policies lapse.

 The accumulation of cash within your universal life policy is called the cash value.

 The cash value portion of your policy can either grow or suffer losses as the investment portion fluctuates.